ABOUT US

 WHAT WE DO

-We give furniture to people living at or below the federal poverty line—$11,940 in annual income for one person, plus $4,020 for each additional person in their household.
+We give furniture to people living at or below the federal poverty line—$14,580 in annual income for one person in 2023, plus $4,720 for each additional person in their household.
 We often step in after times of crisis, such as house fires, domestic violence, and transitions from homelessness.
 The furnishings we offer free of charge are part of the process of making a family’s house a home.

-Last fiscal year, we supported more than 400 families by offering at least 8250 pieces of furniture.
+Last year (2022), we supported more than 250 families and distributed 4,182 pieces of furniture.
 We do not inventory small household items, but we know those homewares likely triple the number of items we are able to offer to families.

 A thankful client explains, “I have nothing but wonderful things to say on you guys’ behalf.
 I am more than grateful for the service I received.
 You guys just didn’t help me with some furniture.
 You helped give me the boost in confidence to develop autonomy and independence and make it on my own.
 Everyone needs help sometimes and I am so happy you guys helped me when I needed it most.
 God Bless.”